SaQie/e-Dziennik/README.md

 _____

-*Tech stack I actually using in this project*:
+*Tech stack I'm actually using in this project*:

 * Java 17
 * Spring Boot 3.0.5